corda/corda/testing/qa/behave/compatibility/README.md

 components within the Corda Platform and ensuring that data is compatible, both "on the wire" (P2P AMQP and RPC Kyro serialization forms) and "at rest" (persisted to a database) between collaborating components.

-Compatibility testing focuses at three different levels:
+Compatibility testing focuses on three different levels:

 1. Corda Network (Compatibility Zone - level, Doorman, Notary)
 2. Corda Node (eg. participant nodes, oracles)